 As the Fund invests in overseas securities, changes in the rates of exchange may cause the value of your investment (and any income it may pay) to go down or up.

 The information contained on this page is intended as a guide only and should not be relied upon when making investment decisions.
 All holdings information is unaudited.
 Source Baillie Gifford & Co.

 Please note that totals may not add due to rounding.

-Toby is an Investment Manager on the Sustainable Growth Team and became a Partner in the firm from 1 May 2023.
-He first joined Baillie Gifford in 2006, as an analyst on the UK equities team.
-He joined the Global Income Growth team as an Investment Manager in 2013, and in this role, he helped to develop the team’s approach to responsible investment.
-He became the Joint Manager of The Scottish American Investment Company PLC (SAINTS) in 2017.
+Toby is an investment manager on the Sustainable Growth Team.
+He joined Baillie Gifford in 2006 and became a partner in the firm in 2023.
+Toby joined as an analyst on the UK equities team and went on to join the Global Income Growth Team as an investment manager in 2013, and in this role, he helped to develop the team’s approach to responsible investment.
+He became the joint manager of The Scottish American Investment Company PLC (SAINTS) in 2017.
 In 2022, Toby assumed the leadership of the Sustainable Growth Team.
 He graduated MA in English Literature from the University of Cambridge in 2006 and is a CFA Charterholder.

 You can access any literature about the Fund here, either by downloading or requesting a copy by post (where available).